dl-solarity/hardhat-migrate/README.md

 ## Tasks

-This plugin provides the `deploy` task, which allows you to deploy and verify contracts.
+- `migrate` task, which allows you to deploy and automatically verify contracts.
+- `migrate:verify` task, which helps you verify already deployed contracts.

 Under the hood, for verification process, it uses [@nomiclabs/hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan) plugin.